hieuvp/learning-python/advanced-tutorials/serialization/README.md

 > Python provides built-in JSON libraries to encode and decode JSON.

-There are two basic formats for JSON data.
-Either in a string or the object datastructure.
-The object datastructure, in Python, consists of lists and dictionaries nested inside each other.
-The object datastructure allows one to use python methods (for lists and dictionaries) to add, list, search and remove elements from the datastructure.
-The String format is mainly used to pass the data into another program or load into a datastructure.

-To load JSON back to a data structure, use the "loads" method.
-This method takes a string and turns it back into the json object datastructure:

 ```python
 # In order to use the json module, it must first be imported
 import json